 First, I was familiar with and admired Nike missiles, having lived near missile bases as a child (Dad was a mathematical statistician working on missile guidance systems).
 I liked the idea of building a Smoke—a large and handsome rocket, even at half-scale.

-Second, the Smoke was used in NASA research studying high-altitude winds (the nosecone contained a smoke generator), and I was a NASA supporter.
+Second, the Smoke was used in NASA research studying high-altitude winds (the nosecone contained a smoke generator), and I supported NASA.

 Third, when I decided to use the Smokin’ kit for my L3 certification attempt, I knew of three other rocketeers who’d already certified L3 using a rocket which was built using the same basic kit—indicating that the kit’s design and components were of high quality.